athersharif/js-create-element/README.md

 #### pseudoElementBefore

-pseudoElementBefore replicates the behavior of CSS pseudo-element `::before`.
+pseudoElementBefore replicates the behavior of CSS pseudo-element `::before` via a `span` element.

 Example: